Payero/ccdp-engine/Documentation/WORKFLOW.md

 // Stops each of the instances included in the list of IDs
 //
 // @param instIDs A list of unique identifiers representing the VMs that are to be stopped
-// @return true if all the VMs in the list were stopped, flase otherwise public boolean stopInstances ( List<String> instIDs );
+// @return true if all the VMs in the list were stopped, false otherwise public boolean stopInstances ( List<String> instIDs );

 // Terminates each of the instances included in the list of IDs
 //
 // @param instIDs A list of unique identifiers representing the VMs that are to be terminated
-// @return true if all the VMs in the list were termianted, flase otherwise public boolean terminateInstances ( List<String> instIDs );
+// @return true if all the VMs in the list were terminated, false otherwise public boolean terminateInstances ( List<String> instIDs );

-// Gets all the instances' statuses that are cuurently available
+// Gets all the instances' statuses that are currently available
 //
 // @return A list of CcdpVMResources, each CcdpVMResources being one instance available public List<CcdpVMResource> getAllInstanceStatus ();